dbridg15/CMEECoursework/CMEEMiniProject/README.md

 To run the project with chosen parameters execute each script separately.

+##### Different data

-- 01_sort_data.py takes the path to a csv file.
+01_sort_data.py takes the path to a csv file with appropriate data.

+i.e.

+	python3 01_sort_data.py ../Data/GrowthRespPhotoData_new.csv

+##### Number of tries (for NLLS Algorithm)

-- 02_NLLS.py takes min_tries and max_tries (defaults are 3 and 5 respectivley)
+02_NLLS.py takes min_tries and max_tries (defaults are 3 and 5 respectivley) Higher number of tries will result in a higher proportion of convering models but is more computationally expensive.

+i.e.

+    python3 02_NLLS.py 5 30

+##### Number of plots

-- 03_plots.R either takes a number of random plots to produce or 'All' to print curves for all groups.
+03_plots.R either takes a number of random plots to produce or 'All' to print curves for all groups.

+i.e.

+    Rscript 03_plots.R 50

 ## File Structure
 ```